lilyshellhammer/notes_public/AlgoQResponses.md

 # Questions before send
 - Should I even iterate deeper over bboxes that are ALL area?
 Picture example.
 Doesn't make sense to go deeper for space/time/logic reasons, but maybe I'm wrong.
+- Time complexity of the searching
+- Writing out steps for svg parsing